Lecture – Clozapine-Induced Myocarditis

 Available with English captions.

 Presented by Stephanie C. Valcourt, MD, McLean Hospital – McLean Forum lecture

+Drawing on her experience at McLean Hospital, Valcourt discusses detection and treatment for clozapine-induced myocarditis.
+She explains that case detection rates of clozapine-induced myocarditis appear to be increasing, likely due to improved monitoring.
 Guidelines for monitoring include close observation of vital signs and non-specific symptoms, review of at-least-weekly laboratory data, and completion of EKG/echocardiography studies, especially during the first four weeks of treatment.